 Here is the sample preview of the Google Search Result page showing rich snippets properties such as rating, price, stock, and breadcrumb.
 Also, the snippet shows the AMP icon before the meta description.

 Google Search Console is a free service offered by Google that helps you to monitor and maintain the site’s presence in Google Search results.
 Google recommends becoming a verified site owner of your site in Search Console.

 Many research studies have found that most of the searches are done on mobile phones.
-It has become mandatory to make your website mobile friendly as the majority of the traffic is coming from these devices.
+It has become mandatory to make your website mobile-friendly as the majority of the traffic is coming from these devices.

-The user doesn’t require to pinch and zoom the content or view in landscape mode.
-Responsive websites automatically adapt and renders the content on any type of devices such as desktop, laptop, tablet, or mobile phone.
+The user doesn’t require to pinch and zoom the content or view it in landscape mode.
+Responsive websites automatically adapt and render the content on any type of device such as desktop, laptop, tablet, or mobile phone.
 You can check out Xtremo Responsive Theme for Magento 2.

-Once you have made your website responsive, you can check whether it is mobile friendly or not with the help of Google Mobile-Friendly Test tool.
+Once you have made your website responsive, you can check whether it is mobile-friendly or not with the help of Google Mobile-Friendly Test tool.

 The Accelerated Mobile Pages Project (AMP) is an open-source initiative to improve the performance of web content for mobile devices.
-Google Search indexes AMP pages to provide a fast and a reliable web experience to users.
+Google Search indexes AMP pages to provide a fast and reliable web experience to users.

 On mobile search, the AMP icon helps users quickly identify pages that load quickly and smoothly.
 When users select an AMP page, Google Search retrieves the page from the Google AMP Cache.

 The Google algorithm tailors search results to create what it thinks is the best search experience for a user, depending on many variables, including search history, location, and device type.